How to Groom a Red Wheaten Soft-Coated Terrier? (2025)

 1. Are Red Wheaten Soft-Coated Terriers good for first-time owners?

-Yes, they are affectionate, intelligent, and eager to please, making them a great choice for first-time dog owners.
-However, they require consistent training and grooming.
+Yes, they are affectionate, intelligent and eager to please, which makes them a strong candidate for the first time dog owner.
+However, they need regular training and grooming.

 2. How much exercise does a Red Wheaten Soft-Coated Terrier need?